Friendly: Ulster A sneak win against Leinster

 Ben Power heads for the line for Ulster’s opening score.

-Ulster went ahead about 4 minutes later after veteran prop Peter Cooper found the line after an attacking lineout maul.
+Ulster went ahead about 4 minutes later after veteran prop found the line after an attacking lineout maul.
 No conversion for this one and the teams turned round with Ulster enjoying a 12 – 7 lead.

 With the winds at their backs Leinster enjoyed the bulk of territory and possession in the second half and a bit of zip appeared to have left the home sides play after the impressive Finlay was substituted at the break.